Mitral valve disease care at Mayo Clinic

-A team of doctors and health care professionals discusses care for people with mitral valve disease.
+A team of health care professionals discusses care for people with mitral valve disease at Mayo Clinic.

 Your Mayo Clinic care team

-Mayo Clinic doctors trained in heart disease (cardiologists) collaborate as a multidisciplinary team with heart surgeons (cardiac surgeons) and other health care professionals to provide you with coordinated, comprehensive care.
-This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.
+Mayo Clinic doctors trained in heart disease (cardiologists) work together with heart surgeons (cardiac surgeons) and other professionals to provide you with coordinated, comprehensive care.
+This collaborative approach means your health care team often can evaluate you and develop a treatment plan within 2 or 3 days.

 Heart valve disease discussion at Mayo Clinic